Hot and Cold: Melting Points for Common Baking Ingredients

-Shortening or lard is solidified, hydrogenated vegetable oil.
+Shortening is solidified, hydrogenated vegetable oil.
 When it comes to shortening (think Crisco), customers we’ve worked with are more concerned with softening it than melting it.
 With a melting point of 117º F, it is almost always in its solid, fluffy form.
 This fat is often shipped in cold weather, where it will freeze and become rock hard.
 In order to get it ready to sell, it needs to be warmed with a slow, uniform heat to about room temperature (68-72 ºF).

 Even though all of the products we’ve mentioned are different in composition and chemical makeup, they all add flavor to our food.
 To finally get to our table, it is important that manufacturers are able to transport them, and that means finding proper temperature solutions.

 Lindberg, Barbara.
 “The Bee Journal.”
 Why Does Honey Crystallize?
 January 01, 1970.
 Accessed November 19, 2018. http://thebeejournal.blogspot.com/2011/12/heating-and-freezing-honey.html.

 Temperature control when working with coconut oil is key, take a look at our game-changing Coconut Blankets.